-Win 10 gets the reply from CMG with details like ConfigMgr site, Boundary and ConfigMgr agent content location.
+Win 10 gets the reply from CMG with details like ConfigMgr site, Boundary, and ConfigMgr agent content location.

-Now win 10 have a valid AAD + CCM token + ConfigMgr Site details to download agent. 😊.
+Now win 10 have a valid AAD + CCM token + ConfigMgr Site details to download the agent. 😊.

-Let’s proceed to next events…
+Let’s proceed to the next events…

 CMG act as Cloud DP as well.
 Cloud DP response logged in CMGContentService.log (E:\approot\logs)